whatsrupp/whatsrupp/README.md

 >
 > "Fine" it says passive aggressively.
 >
 >It looks directly into your eyes as it inserts itself into the power outlet and starts sparking.
-It's body sizzles into a bright electric blue and with an explosion that looks like a minature Hiroshima mushrrom it takes out your harddrive and monitor.
+Its body fireworks into a bright electric blue and with an explosion that looks like a minature Hiroshima mushrrom it takes out your harddrive and screen.
+>
+>Harrrowing.
+You were never the same again.

 ### About Me:
 👋 I currently build data pipelines and all the warehouse goodness that goes with them at a company Land Tech.
 Great team, lots of shell, typescript, python, sql, webscraping and cloudformation.